 Agriculture is a central part of Malawi’s economy but land distribution is unequal and crops are highly vulnerable to the region’s frequent droughts.
 Few houses have piped water and less than one in 10 Malawians has access to electricity.
 Water is collected from wells or streams and most people cook over an open fire.
 Malawians deal with hunger and malnutrition on a daily basis.
-According to the U.S. Agency for International Development, 45 percent of the country’s children under age 5 are stunted due to a lack of adequate nutrition.
+According to the U.S. Agency for International Development, 45% of the country’s children under age 5 are stunted due to a lack of adequate nutrition.
 Many children also lack educational opportunities and have few options for improving their circumstances.

 Salesian missionaries operate a parish and primary and secondary school, as well as facilitate technical skills training for disadvantaged youth in Nkhotakota, a town in the central region of Malawi.
 Over the past 20 years, the Salesian school has tripled the number of students accessing education.
 Today, 2,700 students attend the school.